 Therapeutic techniques used in the homes and arrangements for their supervision

-The use of specialist therapies is extremely important.
+We encourage the use of holistic therapies and adapted technologies.
 In addition to providing a varied range of stimulating activities, they promote good health and a real sense of wellbeing.

 These include: